-Google related searches is quite similar to the above method.
+Google-related searches are quite similar to the above method.
 The only difference is you can find these keywords or phrases at the bottom of the first page.
 These are the keywords that are related to your search term.

-Find the related searches at the ‘searches related to’ section.
+Find the related searches in the ‘searches related to’ section.

 3. Use LSIGraph

 LSIGraph is a simple yet commonly used LSI keyword tool.
 Once you land on their site, you’ll see that their tool is mainly about generating LSI keywords.
 Just insert your keywords in the search box and click ‘generate’ to get a list of LSI keywords.